awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-objects.rst

 Upload an Object
 ================

+Build a :aws-java-class:`PutObjectRequest <services/sqs/model/PutObjectRequest>`,
-Build a :classname:`PutObjectRequest`, supplying bucket name and key name.
-Then use the |s3client|'s :methodname:`putObject` method with a :classname:`RequestBody` that contains the object content and the PutObjectRequest object. *The bucket must exist, or an error will result*.
+supplying bucket name and key name.
+Then use the |s3client|'s :methodname:`putObject` method with a :classname:`RequestBody` :aws-java-class:`RequestBody <sync/RequestBody>` that contains the object content and the :classname:`PutObjectRequest` object.
+*The bucket must exist, or an error will result*.

 **Imports**